johann-solo/oliveandmango.github.io/site/content/blog/2018-06-03-buttery-dilled-red-potatoes-and-peas.md

 * 4 tbsp of butter
 * 1 clove of garlic minced
 * &frac14; cup dill chopped
-* 1 tsp lemon zest and juice of half of a lemon
+* 1 tsp lemon zest
+* Juice of half of a lemon
 * Salt and pepper to taste
 * Toasted pine nuts to garnish